TITLE: Kanaval Tiger

 CEREMONY: Mardi Gras

-MAIN MATERIAL: plastic
+MAIN MATERIAL: dyed satin cloth

 In Catholic practice, Mardi Gras (“Fat Tuesday”) is the last day of celebration of Carnival before the fasting period of Lent.
 In the United States, the holiday is nowhere more vigorously celebrated than in New Orleans, Louisiana.
 There, a two-week Carnival season terminating on Mardi Gras is celebrated with parades composed of elaborate costumes and masks, floats, marching bands, all organize by private “krewes” composed of public-spirited citizens dedicated to preserving the Mardi Gras tradition.
 Krewes tend to have a fairly constant structure of officers, who frequently ride horseback in handsome costumes and draped masks, float riders who chuck “throws,” or small gifts such as plastic beaded necklaces, toys, or mementos (usually with the krewe’s name and insignia) into the cheering crowds, and a guest “king” and “queen” of the krewe.